 - Create recovery plans for the event of device failure.

-- Monitor the network to get informed about failures when they (are about to) occur.
+- Monitor the network to get informed about failures when they occur or are about to occur.

 Monitoring Networks with PRTG